siriusastrebe/syc/README.md

     var synced = new syc.sync('name')
     synced['hello'] = 'world';

-The client will be able to access this variable by getting the reference to it:
+The client can use `syc.list()` to see all existing syc variables.

     // On the client side...
     var synced = syc.list('name')
     synced.hello
     -> "world"

 You can change the data on either the server or the client...
+And see the change reflected everywhere else.

     synced.goodbye = "farewell!"

-And see the change reflected everywhere else.
+    // elsewhere...

-    // On the server or any client... synced.goodbye
+    synced.goodbye
     -> "farewell!"